lraycheva/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 const { glue } = await GlueWebPlatform(config);
 ```

-Use the `frameCache` property to set the refresh behavior of the Main App when using it as a Workspaces App.
+Use the `frameCache` property to set the refresh behavior of the Main app when using it as a Workspaces App.
 If `true`, when the user refreshes the Main app, its current state will be preserved.
 If `false`, the Main app will be refreshed to its default state - e.g., an empty Workspace or a custom landing page for loading and creating Workspaces, depending on your specific implementation.
 The `frameCache` property doesn't affect restarting the Main app - if the user restarts the Main app, it will always load in its default state.

 *Note that the `frameCache` property can be used only when the `isFrame` property is set to `true`.*

 ### Allowing Apps in the "Add Application" Menu

-To control whether an app will be available in the Workspace "Add Application" menu (the dropdown that appears when you click the "+" button to add an application), use the `includeInWorkspaces` property of the `customProperties` top-level key in your [application definition](../../../application-management/index.html#application_definitions):
+To control whether an app will be available in the Workspace "Add Application" menu (the dropdown that appears when you click the "+" button to add an app), use the `includeInWorkspaces` property of the `customProperties` top-level key in your [app definition](../../../application-management/index.html#app_definitions):

 ```javascript
 const config = {